Rebecca Deutsch: Product Owner, Xbox Video, Microsoft

-[Welcome to I Want Her Job's second Women at Microsoft Week!
-We're celebrating the female force behind the company as we lead up to the Grace Hopper Celebration of Women in Computing Conference, beginning Wednesday in Phoenix.
-If you're going to be there be sure to tweet us @iwantherjob.
-Today's article is the first in a series of four that will help you find out what it's like — and how you can — land your dream job at one of the biggest companies changing the face of business.]
+[Welcome to I Want Her Job's second Women at Microsoft Week.
+Today's article is the second in a series of four that will help you find out what it's like, and how you can, land your dream job at one of the biggest companies changing the face of business.]

 “I love problem solving,” Rebecca says. “ … Computer science has taught me how to write a problem down and say, ‘There’s an end-result I want in this function.’
 This is one of the most valuable things I’ve learned in computer science.
 I know how to figure out my end goal, and then I work backward to take the steps to get there.”